Garley Building fire: Rescue effort

-All in all, over 200 firemen and 40 engines were deployed.
+Over 200 firemen and 40 engines were deployed.

-Because the fire has engulfed the top floors and the bottom floors, anyone in the building who either didn’t have immediate access to the ground floor exit or the roof, or were immediately engulfed in the initial flames were trapped in the middle floors of the building relying on firefighters rescuing them from the windows via the ladders from the firetrucks.
-To add to the problem, the firetruck ladders at the time only reach up to the 8th floor and were not able to rescue the people on the upper floors.
+Because the fire had engulfed the top and bottom floors, anyone in the top two floors or who did not have immediate access to the exit on the bottom floors were immediately engulfed in the flames.
+Those who were in the middle floors of the building – in between the top and bottom inferno floors – were trapped, relying on firefighters rescuing them from the windows via the ladders from the firetrucks.
+To add to the problem, the firetruck ladders at the time only reached up to the 8th floor and were not able to rescue the people on the upper floors.

 As a result of the limited number of firetrucks as well as the limited range on the height of the ladders on the trucks, many of the people trapped were engulfed by the flames waving for help by the windows.
 One of these people were caught on film being engulfed by the fire while calling for help from one of the windows of on 14th floor and the footage was broadcast live on the news.

 A UH-60 Black Hawk helicopter was also deployed to rescue people trapped on the roof, but quickly left after rescuing four people as it was feared that the rotating helicopter blades were making the fire worse.
 The role of the helicopter was later studied.

 With the elevators unusable and the staircases impassable due to the smoke, firefighters had difficulty reaching the upper levels of the building, relying on four rescue ladders to rescue occupants who had opened the windows for fresh air.
 The flame was finally put out after 20 hours.
 In total 41 people had died; among the deaths was a firefighter who as a result of poor visibility from the thick smoke plunged to his death falling from the 5th floor when he mistakenly stepped into an open elevator shaft.
 Another person died several months later, never recovering from a coma resulting from the fire.
 Another 80 people were injured, including 14 firemen.